Dixie Carter (wrestling)

-Dixie Carter-Salinas (born October 6, 1964) is an American businesswoman best known for her time as president of the professional wrestling promotion Total Nonstop Action Wrestling (TNA) where she is still a board member.
+Dixie Carter-Salinas (born October 6, 1964) is an American businesswoman.
+She is best known for her time as president of the professional wrestling promotion Total Nonstop Action Wrestling (TNA).

-Carter was in a backstage role during her early time with the company, though began to appear on TNA programming from 2009, and became an on-screen storyline character from 2010.
+Carter was in a backstage role during her early time with the company, though began to appear on TNA programming from 2009, and became an on-screen storyline character in 2010.
 In 2012, Carter purchased the majority share of TNA from Panda Energy International, making her the majority owner.
 In 2016, Billy Corgan succeeded Carter as president, with Carter becoming chairwoman of the promotion.
 Following a restructuring period, Anthem Sports & Entertainment purchased the majority of the promotion from Carter.
 The promotion was subsequently renamed Impact Wrestling in 2017, and Carter would remain a minority owner until she left.

 Early life

-Carter was born in Dallas, Texas to parents Robert W. and Janice Carter.
+Carter was born in Dallas, Texas to parents Robert W. and Janice Carter (died 2025).
 She graduated from The Hockaday School in 1982 and subsequently attended the University of Mississippi, graduating in 1986 with a Bachelor of Business Administration.
 While a student, Carter was active on the Student Programming Board, and was a member of the Kappa Kappa Gamma women's fraternity.
 In addition, Carter worked as an intern with Levenson and Hill, a marketing and advertisement firm in the Las Colinas suburb of Dallas, Texas.
 Upon graduating, Carter became a full-time employee of Levenson and Hill, receiving a promotion to the position of vice president at the age of 32.
 In 1993, she started her own business in Nashville, focusing primarily on sport and music representation.